-Robyne Bostick enters her first season at UMKC after leading the way as interim head coach at Northern Arizona University for the 2016-17 season.
+Robyne Bostick enters her second season at UMKC after leading the way as interim head coach at Northern Arizona University for the 2016-17 season.
 Overall, Bostick played a vital role on the Lumberjacks' coaching staff for five seasons, working primarily with the team's post players.
 She will continue post player development on Hoyt's staff, as well as work on the implementation of offensive and defensive strategies and scheduling.

 “I am truly grateful for the opportunity to join Jacie's staff, the UMKC Athletics family and the Kansas City community,” commented Bostick.
 “Jacie has a clear plan for turning the women's basketball program into a championship team and I am very excited to help make that happen.”